 Individuals served each year: 2,800

-Located in the South Bronx in an NYC Dept of Parks facility, Mullaly provides youth recreation programs, tutoring, performing arts instruction, a food pantry, and houses SCAN’s Violence Prevention program, and our Bronx-based Reach For The Stars college bound program.
+Located in the largest community park in the South Bronx immediately adjacent to Yankee Stadium, The Foster Center provides youth recreation programs, tutoring, performing arts instruction, a food pantry, and houses SCAN-Harbor’s Violence Prevention program, and our Bronx-based site for our Reach For The Stars college bound program.